 Instructions

-- Whisk together the eggs, egg whites, milk, cinnamon, and vanilla in a large shallow dish or casserole dish.
+- Make the protein batter: Whisk together the eggs, egg whites, milk, cinnamon, and vanilla in a large shallow dish or casserole dish.
 If you are adding protein powder, add it in this step and whisk until completely combined.

-- Before dipping your bread slices, heat a large pan or pancake griddle to medium heat so it is ready to go.
+- Heat and grease the pan: Before dipping your bread slices, heat a large pan or pancake griddle to medium heat so it is ready to go.
 Grease the pan with butter or olive oil spray.

-- Working with two pieces of bread at a time, soak each slice in the egg mixture.
+- Soak the bread: Working with two pieces of bread at a time, soak each slice in the egg mixture.
 Make sure to turn them over, so you coat both sides.
 I like to let mine soak up the mixture for about 1 minute.

-- Once the greased pan is hot, add the soaked bread slices to the pan and cook for a total of 4 - 5 minutes, flipping halfway through.
-The french toast should be golden with crispy edges.
+- Cook until golden and crispy: Once the greased pan is hot, add the soaked bread slices to the pan and cook for a total of 4 - 5 minutes, flipping halfway through.
+The French toast should be golden with crispy edges.
 Repeat this process until you use all your bread.

-- Serve warm topped with a dollop of Greek yogurt, your favorite maple syrup, powdered sugar, fresh berries, and/or a dash of cinnamon.
+- Serve warm with toppings: Serve warm topped with a dollop of Greek yogurt, your favorite maple syrup, powdered sugar, fresh berries, and/or a dash of cinnamon.
 Enjoy!

 Notes